-The jamming, which interferes with communication and GPS signals, was first reported by pilots flying throughout the Middle East in the spring of 2018.
+The counterfeit signals , which interferes with communication and GPS signals, was first reported by pilots flying throughout the Middle East in the spring of 2018.
 GPS spoofing, which mimics the signal of the GPS it wishes to take over, has also been reported.
 Initially, the jamming only affected high-flying aircraft.
 Recently, however, the disruptions coming from Khmeimim Air Base have begun to affect flights as far away as Tel Aviv’s Ben Gurion International Airport.

 According to Todd Humphreys, an aerospace engineer and professor at the University of Texas, the source of the disruptions is coming from the Khmeimim Air Base.
 Because the disruptions initially only affected high-flying aircraft, it was thought that the signal was ground-based; however, because the disruptions have spread farther out, it is now believed that the transmitter has been relocated to a higher elevation.